 Case studies in four national contexts used ethnographic observation and interviews to investigate cultural heritage and global identities in a range of educational settings, where new and established linguistic practices connect and disconnect.
 Find out more...

 Researching multilingualism, multilingualism in research practice

-This project which runs from 2010-2013, has been funded under the Economic and Social Research Council (ESRC), Researcher Development Initiative (RDI) scheme (Round 4).
+This project which ran from 2010-2013, was funded under the Economic and Social Research Council (ESRC), Researcher Development Initiative (RDI) scheme (Round 4).
 Total funding: £99,996.99.
-Dr Deirdre Martin is the project director and the co-investigators are Professor Marilyn Martin-Jones, Professor Adrian Blackledge, Professor Angela Creese and Dr Sheena Gardner.
+Dr Deirdre Martin was the project director and the co-investigators were Professor Marilyn Martin-Jones, Professor Adrian Blackledge, Professor Angela Creese and Dr Sheena Gardner.
 For further details, see the Researching Multilingualism project webpage.